mmastrullo/MBTA-Map/README.md

 Start by downloading all files in the same folder on your machine.
 Load the index.html file in your browser.
 The map updates every 15 seconds to show real-time bus location.
 The map can be dragged and zoomed in/out.

 ## Roadmap of future improvements:
 In the future I would like to add the direction of the buses to the popup event.
+Additionally I would liek to make the background of the bus stop markers translucent.

 ## License information:
 This project is licensed under the MIT License.